-About 33% of first-gen students drop out within 3 years.
-And in 2016, public institutions had an average fall-to-fall retention rate of 64.8% for African American students, compared to 72.4% of white students.
+About 33% of first-gen students drop out within three years.
+And in 2019, public institutions had an average fall-to-fall retention rate of 64.9% for African American students, compared to 79.3% of white students.

-“We need to think about the expectations students have about their college experience, and the expectations that have been placed on them before,” argued David Bevevino, a senior consultant with EAB‘s Academic Affairs Forum, in a presentation at our annual CONNECTED conference.
+“We need to think about the expectations students have about their college experience, and the expectations that have been placed on them before,” argued EAB‘s David Bevevino in a presentation at our CONNECTED conference.

-To close the achievement gap, colleges need to address students’ doubts and misconceptions about their ability to succeed early on, says Bevevino.
+To tackle equity gaps, colleges need to address students’ doubts and misconceptions about their ability to succeed early on, says Bevevino.

 Colleges who help students build their confidence can inoculate them against future academic challenges that might elongate or derail their degree.
 Bevevino highlights three tactics schools are using to close the confidence gap and build academic perseverance among their students.